-CEIH Indigenous Student Awards – Applications are now Open Until April 14th
+CEIH Indigenous Student Awards – Applications are now Open until June 4th, 2026

 Supporting Indigenous Health Science Students

-The Centre for Excellence in Indigenous Health currently has 5 award competitions available to Indigenous students (First Nations, Inuit, and Métis) enrolled in health programs at UBC Vancouver.
-Majority of the awards range from $750 to $2500 with one of the awards being for $10,000.
-Awards are applied through student services first towards tuition and if a student is completing their degree and has already paid their full tuition, they will be refunded via direct deposit.
-These awards are open to students of the graduate and undergraduate level.
+The Centre for Excellence in Indigenous Health currently has 4 award competitions available to Indigenous students enrolled in health programs at UBC Vancouver.
+Awards will be adjudicated based on the 2025 Winter 1 and 2 terms.
+For the merit based awards, students need to have been enrolled in minimum of 24 credits or full time program, have a minimum grade point average of 75% and meet the specific criteria of each award (as described below) to be considered for these awards.
+Awards range from $1500 to $10,000 which are applied through student services and applied towards tuition or if student is completing their degree and has already paid their full tuition, they will be refunded via direct deposit only.

 Eligibility Criteria